Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$: Rotating BTZ black hole

 where $\varepsilon_{i}$ represents the cut off at each of the two endpoints of the interval $A$.
-The length of the interval $\Delta \phi$ in the original BTZ coordinates may then be expressed as \cite {Hubeny:2007xt}
+The length of the interval $\Delta \phi$ in the rotating BTZ coordinates may then be expressed as \cite {Hubeny:2007xt}

-Now using eqs. (\ref{cut-off}) and (\ref{relation}) in eq. (\ref{ew-local-poincare}), we obtain the minimal entanglement wedge cross section corresponding to adjacent intervals of lengths $\Delta \phi_1=l_1$ and $\Delta \phi_2=l_2$ in terms of the original BTZ coordinates as follows
+Following the procedure explained in \cite {Hubeny:2007xt}, we obtain the extremal EWCS corresponding to adjacent intervals of lengths $\Delta \phi_1=l_1$ and $\Delta \phi_2=l_2$ in terms of the original rotating BTZ coordinates using eqs. (\ref{cut-off}) and (\ref{relation}) in eq. (\ref{ew-local-poincare}) as

 where $\epsilon$ is the UV cut-off for the dual $CFT_{1+1}$ which is related to the bulk infra red cut-off $r_\infty$ as $\epsilon={1}/{r_\infty}$.